“My clients don’t follow their plans.”

 Mistake #4: You’re Not Providing The Right Resources

-If your client's aren't achieving their goals, you may want to look at the quality of the plan.
+Just because you wrote a ten page protocol doesn't mean you provided a good nutrition plan.
 Are you giving your clients the tools and resources they need to implement your advice?

 Here are some additional resources you may want to include with your nutrition plans: